gabus/ML_based_CCTV/README.md

 [√] throttle down if no human detected
 [√] fetch camera from only when requested from main thread [] optimize mail manager (reduce file size without reducing quality? is there a better way to display images in gmail?)
-[] some files use camel-case variable naming.
-Change to match snake-style [] write setup.sh script which make raspberry py ready to go (venv, pip install, apt-get requirements, set .env) [] fix any problems in "Code -> Inspect Code"
+[✔] some files use camel-case variable naming.
+Change to match snake-style [] write setup.sh script which make raspberry py ready to go (venv, pip install, apt-get requirements, set .env) [✔] fix any problems in "Code -> Inspect Code"
 [] photos_clean_up_cron.py has hardcoded path variable.
 Fix it [] photos_clean_up_cron.py deletes only last day's photos.
 Adapt code to delete all folder before defined day [] experiment with image codecs to get the best quality for smallest file size [] add email title to .env file.
+Support for multiple cameras [] cron to delete photos doesn't work - why?
+[] add instructions how to download photos from sd card into README [] change password for camera
-Support for multiple cameras [] instead of restarting cctv, adjust camera brightness automatically (every 5min? every frame?)
+[✔] instead of restarting cctv, adjust camera brightness automatically (every 5min? every frame?)
 ```

 Specs 1 (preferred):